sarumike/stocks_sma/README.md

 #  aim_offline_csv.py
 This script  can be used if the user has manually downloaded historical data csv files.

-Same functionality and flags as in the previous script  except plotting the graphs.
+Same functionality and flags as in the previous script  including plotting the graphs.

 NB csv folder gives examples of historical data downloaded